-The John S. and James L. Knight Foundation has announced the winners of the 2016 Knight Cities Challenge, a competition designed to generate ideas aimed at making cities more vibrant places to live and work.
+The John S. and James L. Knight Foundation has announced the winners of the 2017 Knight Cities Challenge, an annual competition designed to generate ideas aimed at making cities more vibrant places to live and work.

-Now in its second year, the challenge, which is open to any individual, business, government agency, or nonprofit, has only two criteria: a submission may originate from anywhere, but the project itself must take place in or benefit one or more Knight communities; and the idea should focus on one or more of the three drivers of city success: talent, opportunity, and engagement.
+Now in its third year, the challenge, which is open to any individual, business, government agency, or nonprofit, has only two criteria: a submission may originate from anywhere but the project itself must take place in or benefit one or more Knight communities; and the idea should focus on one or more of the three drivers of city success: talent, opportunity, and engagement.

 For a complete list of the winning ideas, see the Knight Foundation website.